-Occlusion, Clinical records and Bite Splints (4 days)
+Occlusion, Posterior Morphology and Bite Splints (4 days)

 This is a unique and comprehensive course designed to give delegates a thorough and clinically relevant understanding of occlusion.
 Rather than gloss over various confusing and complicated concepts it will start off with the basic nuts and bolts such as occlusal contacts and tooth morphology and build up to more complex aspects such as mandibular movement and occlusal adjustment.